curitibabitdevs/curitibabitdevs.org/about.md

 material can be suggested.

-To propose a topic to present or volunteer to present a paper, please contact bitdevsnyc at gmail.
+To propose a topic to present or volunteer to present a paper, please contact bitdevsnyc at gmail. -->

-### Debate Series
+### Série de Debates

-Our debate series is dedicated to the investigation of controversial technical topics.
-The structure of the event is dependent on the topic of interest.
+Nossas séries de debate são dedicadas à investifação de tópicos técnicos controversos.
+A estrutura do evento é dependente do tópico de interesse.